verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:field:rich-text:after-init` event
+#### The `formie:field:rich-text:after-init` Event

-The event that is triggered after the rich-text module has initialized and attached its editor instance.
+The event that is triggered after the rich-text module has initialised and attached its editor instance.

 ```js
 document.addEventListener('formie:field:rich-text:after-init', (event) => {